Where is your office located?

 What are the costs of not going to therapy?
 If you don’t work through this now, what affect will that have on your overall well-being?
 Relationship problems, depression and anxiety tend to get worse, if not addressed.

-What if you could pay go to the gym for 4 to 6 months and never have to go back?
+Imagine if you could pay go to the gym for 4 to 6 months and never have to go back?
 Six pack abs for life?!
-Therapy is mental health strength training.
-We do need to keep practicing the healthy things we learn in therapy, but it we don’t need to keep paying a monthly membership for years.
+This is my goal for you for your mental health.
+Come in, do the work, and leave with skills that will keep you mentally strong for life.

 Therapy can help us improve our quality of life.
 Being able to sleep better on a regular basis is worth a lot.
 Being able to get through the day without dwelling on worries makes life so much easier.
 Being able to concentrate at work can make a big difference in your career.
 Enjoying activities again without having negative thoughts in the background.
 It’s hard to put a dollar amount on these valuable benefits.